 Jameela believes that God has a purpose and a plan for every teacher and scholar at HOPE and is very fortunate for the opportunity to help each scholar and teacher reach their full potential.
 Jameela comes to the role after serving schools in Texas, Louisiana, and Mississippi, bringing a wealth of experience to her new role.
 She began her educational career as a Teacher Assistant, then progressed to lead teacher, instructional coach, assistant principal, and now principal at HOPE Semper.

-Mrs. Lee is a graduate of Southern University and A&M college in Baton Rouge, LA where she received a Bachelor of Arts degree in Mass Communications.
+Mrs. Lee is a graduate of Southern University and A&M College in Baton Rouge, LA where she received a Bachelor of Arts degree in Mass Communications.
 She went on to earn a master’s degree in educational leadership from William Carey University in Gulfport, MS. While serving as Assistant principal in Gulfport, Jameela also completed the National Institute for School Leadership through the University of Mississippi.

-Jameela has a passion for teaching others about Christ and is able to fulfill her passion at Christ the King Baptist church.
+Jameela has a passion for teaching others about Christ and is able to fulfill her passion at Christ the King Baptist Church.
 She is a member of the family life ministry and teaches Sunday School and Wednesday night bible study.
-Jameela feels blessed to be part of an organization that embodies her belief of Christ first, preparing for college, and building strong character in the next generation.
+Jameela feels blessed to be part of an organization that embodies her belief in Christ first, preparing for college, and building strong character in the next generation.

 Deniece Fields Russell, Principal, HOPE Caritas